12 Common Sunken Trampoline Problems (with Solutions)

 8. Immovability

 In-ground trampolines are fixed in the ground, which might be a problem when you go into the garden renovation.
-So, once you installed the trampoline, you can’t shift the trampoline in the new house.
+So, once you install the trampoline, you can’t shift the trampoline in the new house.

 9. Weeds Grow

-When you install the in-ground trampoline, the soil of the pit should be treated well, otherwise, scrubs, grass, weeds, and plants might be grown there and will take over the trampoline.
+When you install the in-ground trampoline, the soil of the pit should be treated well; otherwise, scrubs, grass, weeds, and plants might be grown there and will take over the trampoline.

 See Also: How to deal with the grass under a trampoline?